Top List

 Colorado sunshine, red-rock access, and real services

 Grand Junction gives you a lot of what people want from western Colorado: healthcare, red-rock outdoor access, mountain views, airport access, dining, and a more attainable home-price profile than the famous resort towns.
+The main cautions are safety and air quality, so it works best if those feel like manageable tradeoffs rather than dealbreakers.

 - Population

-- 68,142
+- 71,827

 - Home Value